microsoft/MSIX-Labs/DeveloperLabs/SampleAccelerators/README.md

 ## What are Accelerators?

-An Accelerator provides an efficient way to capture important information regarding conversion of legacy applications to MSIX format
+An Accelerator provides an efficient way for conversion of legacy applications to MSIX format.
 Read more about [Accelerators](https://learn.microsoft.com/windows/msix/toolkit/accelerators) here.

 ## Sample Accelerator